… using Stan & HMC

 I lay out the canonical GP interpretation of MGCV’s GAM parameters here.
 Prof. Wood updated the package with stationary GP smooths after a request.
-I’ve run through the
+Running through the

-predict.gam source code in a debugger, and mainly, the computation of predictions follows:
+predict.gam source code in a debugger, the computation of predictions appears to be as follows: